dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-3.md

 The anatomy of a Razor component follows the following general pattern:

-* At the top of the component definition (`.razor` file), razor markup specifies the way that component markup is parsed or functions.
+* At the top of the component definition (`.razor` file), various Razor directives specify how the component markup is compiled or functions.
 * Next, Razor markup specifies how HTML is rendered, which includes ordinary HTML elements.
-* Finally, an `@code` block contains C# code to execute during component lifecycle events on the server.
-Note that since the app adopts static SSR, any code in the `@code` block can only execute on the server when the component is rendered.
-In the last part of the tutorial series, components adopt interactive SSR and are able to execute C# code on the server that interacts directly with the UI rendered in the browser.
-For now, only static pages are rendered by the server.
+* Finally, an `@code` block contains C# code to define members for the component class including component parameters and event handlers.

 Consider the following `Welcome` component example (`Welcome.razor`):